 Course Code Course Credit Content of Subject 40MLS014 Functional Biomolecular Science 2 Basic and applications of solution and solid- state NMR spectroscopy in structural analyses of biomolecules Basic of microscopy, Single-molecule imaging, Optical tweezers, Magnetic tweezers, Super resolution microscopy, High-speed atomic force microscopy Functional mechanisms of biomacromolecules including glycoproteins, membrane proteins, and multidomain proteins, Working mechanisms of motor proteins, Molecular basis of protein assembly 40MLS015 Quantum dynamics 2 Lecture on principles of direct observation and control of ultrafast quantum dynamics of matter (in femto- and attosecond time scale) by using light and recent experimental trials in the relevant field.
-40MLS016 Molecular Functional Materials 2 In this lecture, one of the following topics will be delivered : Solid state physics and fundamental knowledge of electronic properties measurement and device physics for molecular solids.
+40MLS016 Molecular Functional Materials 2 Omnibus lectures on the functions and physical properties of organic molecules, molecular assemblies, and inorganic materials will be given.
 80MLS001 Seminar on Molecular Science IA 2 In seminars held by the research team to which the student belongs, the student will acquire basic knowledge of molecular science by taking a series of lectures on papers related to his/her own research project and participating in seminars to discuss the results of his/her research.